MadushanBandara/Santa-Blast-Factory/README.md

-# Santa Blast factory - SSF
+# Santa Blast factory - SBF

 **Santa Blast factory** is a game where you play as a hero on a mission to save Santa Claus.
 The goal is to navigate through a maze, destroy enemies using bombs, and uncover hidden power-ups in destructible tiles.
 Save Santa by reaching his location, and the time will increase to help you in your quest!